akulakar/MFEMSetUpAML/README.md

 ### Building MFEM

 MFEM can be built both in serial and parallel.
 Serial MFEM codes will only run on one processor.
 However, for any practical large scale simulations, we need to run parallelized codes, therefore we will build MFEM parallel.
 However, the parallel build can also compile serial codes.
-Enter the *software*.
+Enter the *software* directory.
 It should be empty.
 The following assumes that you have git installed on your system.
 Open your terminal or your favorite terminal emulator.
 Wezterm and iTerm work well.
 Run the following commands.

 #### Step 1: Install C++ compiler and CMake
 Check if you have a C++ compiler installed